June 18, 2024

 Second, it fosters trust building between patients and their care teams and reduces provider burnout.

 When care teams ask about and show concern for their patients’ lives outside the clinic, it can enhance patient-provider connection and communication.
 Integrated health screenings have helped OCHIN network providers deepen their patient relationships, augment whole-patient care, and improve health outcomes.
 They have also saved overburdened health clinics’ valuable staff time and resources by making it easier to connect patients to resources that are available in their communities.
-And primary care providers who perceive that their clinic has a greater capacity and enough resources to address patients’ social needs report significantly lower burnout.
+And primary care providers who perceive that their clinic has a greater capacity and enough resources to address patients’ medical and non-medical health-related needs report significantly lower burnout.

 Third, it enhances community health, informs health care use and costs, and supports value-based care.